jacobhyphenated/scotus-server/README.md

 You need no other external dependencies to run the API in `local` mode.
 ### Dev
 Use the `dev` profile.
-This still runs in your local environment, but is designed to be more stable.
+This still runs in your local environment, but is designed for stability and data persistence.
 You will need PostgreSQL installed on your device running on port 5432 (the default configuration).
 Create a database named `scotus` and a user with full access.
 The username and password should be provided as environment variables named: `SCOTUS_DB_USER` and `SCOTUS_DB_PASS`

 This project includes a SQL script to (optionally) create the databsae and populate it with an outdated set of production-like data.
 To run this database setup:
 * Create a database user named `scotus_local`